maxieds/ChameleonMiniLiveDebugger/README.md

 The application is available in two flavors [free](https://play.google.com/store/apps/details?id=com.maxieds.chameleonminilivedebugger) and [paid](https://play.google.com/store/apps/details?id=com.maxieds.chameleonminilivedebugger.paid) on the Google Play Store.
 This is probably the easiest and most reliable way to install the application since updates will be automatically applied and installed on the target machines as they are rolled out into production (please use the production releases instead of the artifact beta testing APKs as they are updated much more frequently).
 Signed APKs (the same ones uploaded to Google) are also provided periodically on the [releases page](https://github.com/maxieds/ChameleonMiniLiveDebugger/releases/latest) for the project.

+A privacy policy has also been installed [here](https://github.com/maxieds/ChameleonMiniLiveDebugger/wiki/UserPrivacyPolicy) for reference.

 # Documentation

 * See the [Releases page](https://github.com/maxieds/ChameleonMiniLiveDebugger/releases) for current non-development source code snapshots and recent APK downloads